-UP cabinet okays TATA Sons' Rs 650-cr proposal for 'museum of temples' in Ayodhya
+UP cabinet okays Tata Sons' Rs 650-cr proposal for 'museum of temples' in Ayodhya

-Lucknow, Jun 25 (PTI) The Uttar Pradesh cabinet on Tuesday approved a proposal from the Tata Sons to build a 'museum of temples' in Ayodhya at a cost of Rs 650 crore, officials said.
+Lucknow, Jun 25 (PTI) The Uttar Pradesh cabinet on Tuesday approved a proposal from the Tata Sons to build a 'museum of temples' in Ayodhya at a cost of Rs 650 crore.

 Sharing details about the decision, Tourism Minister Jaivir Singh said the tourism department would provide the company land for the international-level museum on a 90-year lease for a token money of Re 1.